-+ The largest collection of tickets from the Harwich branch in existence and includes a set of paper tickets from the very first train in August 1854
++ The largest collection of tickets from the Harwich branch line in existence and includes a set of paper tickets from the very first train in August 1854

 + Original railway posters

-+ Original pieces of furniture
++ Original items of furniture

 Items are being added to the collection all of the time.

 The Museum will be open every Saturday from 10am to 4pm.
 However, we reserve the right to close in extenuating circumstances, please view our twitter for updates on openings.

 There are lots of exciting opportunities for volunteers to get involved with the Museum and the Heritage Centre as a whole.

 Please see the Volunteering page for an application form or Contact Us for details.